 All these questions prompted attempts to develop quantifiable metrics or indicators, which would allow researchers and policy makers to make more accurate comparisons between different paths of system development and take better justified decisions.

 The existing methods for evaluating products and technologies in terms of environmental impact and sustainable development are numerous, and the scope of their applications and purposes is extremely wide.
-Metrics have been and continue to be developed by different agencies, companies, researchers to address a variety of issues, which were often placed in different frameworks.
-As a result, those methods of assessment may use widely diverging rationale, terminology, approaches, and often come up with contrasting results.
+Metrics have been and continue to be developed by different agencies, companies, and researchers to address a variety of issues, which were often placed in different frameworks.
+As a result, those methods of assessment may use widely diverging rationale, terminology, and approaches, and often come up with contrasting results.
 Consistency and compatibility are most difficult issues!

 In this lesson, it would be hardly possible to learn all of the methods in detail, especially because most models and evaluation approaches are subject-specific and would rather be learned in the context of a particular technology.
 But we will take a tour over several evaluation platforms and will try to distill the most important questions to address as we proceed to characterization of particular technological areas in further lessons of this course.